 Introduction to Strategic Advance CARE Planning and NOW Care Planning

-➨ To have a peaceful and timely transition based on your personal preferences
+➨ To have a peaceful and timely transition that reflects your personal values and preferences

-➨ To minimize your pain and suffering, and being a burden on others
+➨ To minimize your pain and suffering, and your being a burden on others

-➨ To reduce loved ones’ conflicts with self and with others as they advocate your “end-of-life wishes”
+➨ To reduce loved ones’ones’ conflicts with themselves & others as they advocate your “end-of-life wishes”